 As I said earlier, not all of these 500M search results are created equal.
 Search engines like Google, Yahoo, and Bing rank these search results using algorithms to show us the best and most relevant content first.

 After they rank all of this information, search engines use their websites to show us the results on search engine result pages.
 (SERP).

 For the search term “what is SEO”, Google returned 23 search pages.
 I attached a screenshot of the 23rd search result page for that term, as I am sure you’ve never searched past the 3rd or 4th page of Google (most people haven’t.
-I didn’t either until I did research for this article).
+I didn’t either until I did some research for this article).